 Demand Deletion of the Account if HRRG Can’t Verify the Debt

-Your best chance at making the entire collection account go away will be if HRRG fails to provide you with a debt validation letter, or if it comes back missing important information.
+Your best chance at making the entire collection account go away will be if HRRG fails to provide you with a debt validation letter.

-You’ll then have the legal right to demand the agency delete the collection account from your credit reports and halt all future attempts to collect the debt.
+You’ll then have the legal right to demand the agency delete the collection account from your credit reports.

 This outcome is hardly unusual.
-Collection agencies often attempt to collect on an account that has already been paid, or it’s a case of mistaken identity.
+Collection agencies often attempt to collect on an account that has already been paid.

-If you have evidence the account has been paid in the past – typically to the original creditor – or you can dispute that the person connected with the debt is not you, you’ll not only have the account removed from your credit reports, but you’ll also no longer owe the money.
+If you have evidence the account has been paid or you can dispute that the person connected with the debt is not you, you’ll not only have the account removed from your credit reports, but you’ll also no longer owe the money.

 There is a chance HRRG won’t cooperate even if they fail to fully validate the debt.
 But if that happens, you’ll be able to open a dispute with the three credit bureaus, who will be required to investigate your dispute within 30 days of receipt.

-If HRRG similarly fails to validate or completely validate their claim against you, the credit bureaus will remove the collection account from your credit reports.
+If HRRG similarly fails to validate their claim against you, the credit bureaus will remove the collection account from your credit.

 But even if the credit bureaus delete the information, there’s no guarantee HRRG will stop pursuing you for the debt.
 It’s just the way the collections universe works.